Singularity categories of Gorenstein monomial algebras: Realising graded singularity categories of Gorenstein monomial algebras as derived categories

-In the following, we prove that $D_{sg}(\mod^\Z A)$ is triangle equivalent to $D^b(\mod H)$, where $H$ is a hereditary algebra of finite representation type.
+In the following, we prove that $D_{sg}(\mod^\Z A)$ is triangulated equivalent to $D^b(\mod H)$, where $H$ is some hereditary algebra of finite representation type.
 Before that, we give some lemmas.
+Following \cite[Example 8.4(2)]{Be}, an algebra $A$ is called to be \emph{CM-finite} if there are only finitely many indecomposable Gorenstein projective modules (up to isomorphism) over $A$.

-\begin{lemma} Let $A=kQ/I$ be a monomial algebra.
+\begin{lemma} Let $A=KQ/I$ be a monomial algebra.
 Then $A$ is CM-finite.
-In particular, $\Gproj^\Z A$ has finitely many indecomposable objects up to the shift of degree. \end{lemma} \begin{proof} Since $A$ is a finite-dimensional algebra over $k$, there are only finitely many perfect paths in $A$.
-From (\ref{equation characterization of gorenstein projective modules}) in Theorem \ref{theorem bijection of perfect path and Gorenstein projective modules} we get that there are only finitely many indecomposable Gorenstein projective $A$-modules.
+In particular, $\Gproj^\Z A$ has finitely many indecomposable objects up to isomorphism and degree shift. \end{lemma} \begin{proof} Since $A$ is a finite-dimensional algebra over $K$, there are only finitely many perfect paths in $A$.
+From (\ref{equation characterization of gorenstein projective modules}) in Theorem \ref{theorem bijection of perfect path and Gorenstein projective modules} we get that there are only finitely many indecomposable Gorenstein projective $A$-modules up to isomorphism.
+The forgetful functor $F:\Gproj^\Z A\rightarrow \Gproj A$ in Lemma \ref{lemma structure of Gorenstein projective module} shows that $\Gproj^\Z A$ has finitely many indecomposable objects up to isomorphism and degree shift. \end{proof}